tanimislam/howdy/docs/source/plex-core/cli_tools/plex_core_cli.rst

 * :ref:`plex_deluge_console.py` is a mocked up Deluge_ client, whose operation is very similar to the `deluge-console <deluge_console_>`_ command line interface.
 It is designed for the most common operations of `deluge-console <deluge_console_>`_, using Deluge_ server settings that are described in :numref:`Plexstuff Settings Configuration` and :numref:`Login Services`.

-* :ref:`plex_resynclibs.py` summarizes information about the Plex servers to which you have access.
+* :ref:`plex_resynclibs.py` summarizes information about the Plex_ servers to which you have access, summarizes the Plex_ library information for those Plex_ servers which you own, and can also refresh those libraries in your owned servers.

 * :ref:`plex_store_credentials.py` sets up the Google OAuth2 services authentication from the command line, similarly to what ``plex_config_gui.py`` does as described in :numref:`Summary of Setting Up Google Credentials` and in :numref:`Music Services` when setting up the `unofficial Google Music API <https://unofficial-google-music-api.readthedocs.io/en/latest>`_.